Ikrom-Murodov/parody-of-google-excel/README.md

 ### You can see the finished result by clicking on the [link](https://goldikrom.000webhostapp.com/).

-This library uses webpack.
+This application uses webpack.
 I added my webpack config to the project.
 You can learn more [here](https://github.com/Ikrom-Murodov/Webpack-4).

 # What technologies does this application use ?